 For people who arrive at the point where they consider volunteering, the path to get them onboard should be swift.
 The person would lose interest unless they discover where to join and how to lend a hand.

 Here it is vital to take into consideration that based on their personality, the person would have reservations about some volunteer tasks.
 Maybe they want to work on the ground because it gives them a change of scene from their office job.
 Maybe they are bad at face to face interactions and prefer to work behind the scenes instead.
 Let them know that there are different roles to volunteer in as they prefer.
 Provide every convenient way for volunteers to sign up – online or at events or even through mail forms.

 Finally, when your new volunteer arrives, the training process should be laid out so that they can ease into the role.
 Otherwise, they may feel they are not up to the task or even lose motivation.

 Have existing volunteers guide new recruits in their work.
 Offer them the chance to choose the department they wish to join and hold sessions where they understand how the departments work together.
 You should have events for volunteers to socialize and foster a sense of community within the organization.

 A proper volunteer onboarding process will guarantee you do not lose interested people in the final stages.

 Planning out a conversion funnel for volunteers might take time.
 However, it will smoothen the journey for new recruits and keep them coming in.
-With a volunteer conversion funnel in place, you won’t have to indulge in recruitment tasks for each campaign.Tags: advocacy, campaign, conversion funnel, grassroots, Grassroots Advocacy, volunteer management, Volunteer Registration, volunteers
+With a volunteer conversion funnel in place, you won’t have to indulge in recruitment tasks for each campaign.Tags: advocacy, campaign, grassroots, Grassroots Advocacy, volunteer management, Volunteer Registration, volunteers